rogierschouten/coinbase-cli/README.md

 	* `spotprice`: shows the spot price for a given trade pair
 	* `buy`: buy crypto currency with fiat currency
 	* `sell`: sell crypto currency for fiat currency
+	* `withdraw`: withdraw fiat currency

+## Disclaimer

+Use this tool at your own risk.
+Program code can contain bugs - it's open source, so you can check it before you use it.

 ## Installation & Preparation